JUVELOOK in Seoul — Hybrid Skin Booster · PDLLA + HA

 • Korean clinical-tourism patients seeking a widely-used Korean PDLLA biostimulator (market-share figures are not publicly disclosed; JUVELOOK is among the leading PDLLA brands in Korean Gangnam clinic menus)

-• Patients who can commit to a 3-session protocol over 9-18 weeks (3-6 week intervals)
+• Patients who can commit to a 3-session protocol over 2 months (3 sessions at 1-month / 4-week intervals)

 Duration